-DTN Testing – required for those applicants wishing to Qualify as an Energy Supplier or Distribution Network Operator; and
+DTN Testing – required for those applicants wishing to Qualify as an Energy Supplier or Distribution Network Operator;

-DIP Testing – required for those Electricity Suppliers, Distribution Network Operators and Meter Operator Agents required to become DIP Users (as set out in Paragraph 2).
+DIP Testing – required for those Electricity Suppliers, Distribution Network Operators and Meter Operator Agents required to become DIP Users (as set out in Paragraph 2); and

+CCS Testing – required for those applicants wishing to Qualify as CCS Users.

 Each applicant must complete external testing covering the scenarios specified in the Code Manager's report on the applicant's Entry Assessment Self-Assessment Form.
 The purpose of external testing is to give a level of assurance that the applicant can correctly transmit, receive and validate all relevant data from and to its Systems in accordance with Code data transfer standards.